 Our resident Phlebotomist is available daily to take blood

-Well baby clinics take place every Monday (except Bank Holidays) at 1 Huntingdon Road Surgery from 2pm – 3pm.
+Well baby clinics take place every first and third Monday of the month (except Bank Holidays) at 1 Huntingdon Road Surgery from 2pm – 3pm.
 The nursery nurse is available to help you weigh your baby.
 A Child and Family nurse is also available for advice as required.